otanrikulu/Rdatasets/README.rst

 Online documentation
 ====================

-For convenience, I host web-viewable copies of all data description files here: http://www.umich.edu/~varel/rdatasets/
+You will find an index of data sets here: http://vincentarelbundock.github.com/Rdatasets/

 Adding data
 ===========